MarcCharmois/python3.6-eventHubTrigger-function/readme.md

   }
 }
 ```
- - 2
+ -2
 Complete the receiverConnectionString value with the one of the eventhub namespace >> settings >> Shared access policies >> RootManageSharedAccessKey >> Connection string–primary key
- - 3 replace the eventHubName value with yours in the function.json file
+ -3 replace the eventHubName value with yours in the function.json file

  ### mail-sending part
- - 1 create a sendGrid resource in Azure
+ -1 create a sendGrid resource in Azure
- - 2 register to Twilio SendGrid an get an API key
+ -2 register to Twilio SendGrid an get an API key
- - 3 in Azure portal, add a new app setting in the function
+ -3 in Azure portal, add a new app setting to the function
     - name: SENDGRID_API_KEY
     - value: send grid api key value